 Masonic Tracing Boards are training devices.
-In the earliest days of speculative Masonry, the Master used to sketch designs on the floor of the Lodge before the meeting using chalk.
+In the earliest days of speculative Masonry the Master used to sketch designs on the floor of the Lodge before the meeting using chalk.
 Then he would talk about the drawing during the meeting.
 (It may be that early in the history of the Masonic Order all meetings were "Masonic Education").
-It's my own belief that the capacity to draw a Masonic diagram such as the ones we will look at this evening and to speak to it in philosophical terms was one of the qualifications of a Master in the early days of the speculative Craft.
+It's my own belief that the capacity to draw a Masonic diagram such as the ones we will look at this morning and to speak to it in philosophical terms was one of the qualifications of a Master in the early days of the speculative Craft.
 However, this sort of preparation was a time-consuming, laborious and difficult task; and in time it appears that the hand drawn diagram was replaced by a floor cloth on which the "standard designs" were available ready to be talked about.
 Floor cloths (which are sometimes referred to as "the Master's Carpet") occupied significant space in the Lodge, however; and as the ritual became increasingly better developed and more important during the course of the 18th century the standardized drawings seem to have been transferred (at least in England) to the "Tracing Boards", one Board for each Degree, which are pictures that encapsulate the symbols of each of the Degrees.

-The Boards with which we will spend most time this evening are English; they were drawn by a Mason named J. Harris who apparently did many of these designs.
-They date from the 1820's and 30's, which means they incorporate the symbolic structure as it was agreed during the Reconciliation of the English Grand Lodges in 1816.
+The Boards with which we will spend most time this morning are English; they were drawn by a Mason named J. Harris who apparently did many of these designs.
+They date from the 1820's which means they incorporate the symbolic structure as it was agreed during the Reconciliation of the English Grand Lodges in 1816.
 Thus, these boards (which are the ones that are in most common use today) are the product of a good deal of evolution.
-As we talk about the ideas incorporated here, we will refer to earlier boards on occasion.
+As we talk about the ideas incorporated here, we will refer to earlier diagrams on occasion.

 There is a great deal of material here.
-If we were to undertake a comprehensive study, we could probably spend a year on each Tracing Board.
+If we were to undertake a comprehensive study we could probably spend a year on each Tracing Board.
 Why?
 Because the Boards, like the lectures in our American Lodges, are not lessons in themselves.
-They are references to a vast body of literature and philosophical doctrine which is at the core of Renaissance1 thought.
-Someone who really wants to understand the Tracing Boards (and, I think, Masonry itself) must read into and understand those doctrines.
-It is from this perspective of Renaissance thought that we will consider the Boards this evening.
+They are references to a vast body of literature and philosophical doctrine which is at the core of Renaissance thought.1 Someone who really wants to understand the Tracing Boards (and, I think, Masonry itself) must read into and understand those doctrines.
+It is from this perspective of Renaissance thought that we will consider the Boards this morning.
 I hope you will forgive me if we move quickly.

 I must preface my remarks by stating specifically and unequivocally that the ideas that I will express are my own.
 They do not represent the attitudes or teachings of any Grand Lodge or Private Lodge.
 Please remember that.
-If I fail to identify an idea as my opinion, it is to prevent clumsy repetition of "It seems to me's".
-Furthermore, simply because these are English Tracing Boards you must not assume that English Masonry spends all of its time in philosophical speculation.
+If I fail to identify an idea as my opinion, it is to prevent clumsy repetition of "it seems to me".